 How to watch the Calgary Flames?

 You can watch the Calgary Flames games on TV channels like Fox Sports North and the NHL Network such as NHL.TV.

 Will the Calgary Flames make the playoffs this year?

-While we do not yet know if the Calgary Flames will make the playoffs this year, the Calgary Flames finished 3rd in the Pacific Division last season, advancing as far as the First Round of the playoffs, before going down 4-2 against the Dallas Stars.
+While we do not yet know if the Calgary Flames will make the playoffs this season, the Calgary Flames finished 5th in the North Division last season, narrowly missing out on playoffs by 4 points to the Montreal Canadiens.

 Will the Calgary Flames get the 1st pick in the NHL draft?